stream-protocol/medusa-plugin-streampay/TO-DO.md

 ## Bugs

-- [ ] Fix the issue with the product price not updating correctly.
+- [ ] Fix the bug where the plugin is not working correctly.
-- [ ] Address the occasional database connection error.
+- [ ] Address issues related to hard configurations.
+- [ ] Resolve minor configuration problems.
-- [ ] Investigate and fix the intermittent 500 server error.
+- [ ] Fix any issues with the plugin's functionality.

-## Miscellaneous
+## Additional Notes

 - [ ] Update the project's documentation.
 - [ ] Review and update the project's dependencies.